 Configuring PrintStation

-PrintFactory PrintStation is an interface to manage jobs ready for output on the printer.
+PrintFactory PrintStation is an interface designed to manage jobs that are ready for output on the printer.

 How to create a PrintStation: